digiltd/oh-rtd-test/REST-API.md

     </page>
 ```
 That's all!
 The GreenT UI, the iOS client as well as HABDroid use this mechanism to update the pages.

+If you are accessing the REST interface from another client (such as a python script), you can use python requests as shown in the Examples Wiki (Note: the example shows long polling to get updates - I don't recommend this, streaming works better.
+I will try to update the examples), but this will block on responses, so each subscription should be run in it's own thread.

 Besides this, server-push can be very helpful for integration with other systems, if they are interested in state changes from openHAB - there is no need to do polling in such a case.